divinetobena-crypto/Final-project/README.md

 #### By *Divine Tobenna Udeze*

 ## Description
-It's a webpage that shows different types of triangles and what they look like.
+Divine's Kicks is a webpage that showcases a wide variety of good quality sneakers at affordable prices.

 ## Installation
 You use git clone to be able to download the documents in the GitHub